Penal labor in the United States: Arkansas

+California

 The 2017 Northern California wildfires consumed over 201,000 acres of land and took 42 lives.
 The state fire agency, California Department of Forestry and Fire Protection (CAL FIRE), mobilized over 11,000 firefighters in response, of which 1,500 were prisoners of minimum security conservation camps overseen by the California Department of Corrections and Rehabilitation.
 43 conservation camps for adult offenders exist in California and 30 to 40% of CAL FIRE firefighters are inmates from these camps.
 Inmates within the firefighting programs receive two days off for every day they spend in the conservation camps and receive around US$2 per hour.
 Most California inmate programs inside of institutions receive a little over $0.25 to $1.25 per hour for labor.
 The inmate firefighter camps have their origins in the prisoner work camps that built many of the roads across rural and remote areas of California during the early 1900s.

-Texas Department of Criminal Justice
+Colorado

+Following the enactment of Colorado Amendment A in 2018, which constitutionally eradicated slavery and involuntary servitude without exception, reports suggest that forced labor persists extensively within the Colorado Department of Corrections.
+According to DOC rules, all "eligible offenders" are required to engage in labor assignments; noncompliance may lead to disciplinary measures including the forfeiture of privileges, diminished "good time" credits, or potential solitary confinement.

+Compensation for prison employment, encompassing agricultural, cooking responsibilities, maintenance, and firefighting, generally varies from $0.13 to $2.00 per hour.
+Labor is organized as compulsory, with incentives like improved housing or visitation rights dependent on adherence.
+While the DOC justifies these restrictions as rehabilitative measures and claims they are voluntary, detractors, including jailed inmates and civil rights organizations, see them as coercive practices akin to contemporary slavery.

+Connecticut

+Connecticut's prison labor system integrates minimal compensation, mandatory labor, and traditional traditions that attract contemporary scrutiny.
+Since the mid-20th century, convicts at institutions like Wethersfield State Prison have been mandated to engage in labor under the Auburn system, participating in consistent employment within prison industries (e.g., carpentry, agriculture, cigar production).
+The inequity has compelled Connecticut to advocate for legislation intended to increase inmate remuneration.
+In reality, incarcerated prisoners typically earn between $0.30 and $1.50 per hour for institutional labor, such as food, maintenance, and gardening tasks.
+Inmates who decline assignments in non-pilot programs may encounter disciplinary measures and risk forfeiting privileges or eligibility for release, so compelling participation.